KasdevTech/kasdevtech.github.io/content/Azure/Chatbot with React Frontend.md

     # Validate token (you can use MSAL or Azure AD JWT validation libraries)
     # If token valid:
     return actual_chat_logic()
+Tip: Use MSAL or Azure AD v2.0 JWT libraries to validate tokens.

-🔹 5️⃣ Use Cases and Limitations
+5️⃣ Use Cases and Limitations
 ✅ Common Use Cases
 Chatbots for customer support